Celebrating Christmas is a lovely book featuring words and paintings by Amy Boucher Pye and Leo Bucher.

-The writer and artist team of daughter and father, Amy Boucher Pye and Leo Bucher, have produced a beautiful meditative reflection on the Christmas season.
+A writer and artist team of a daughter and her father produced a beautiful, meditative reflection on the Christmas season.

-Twenty-five readings provide fresh looks at the Christmas or Advent season.
+Twenty-five readings offer fresh perspectives on the Christmas or Advent season.

-Each day includes a short reflection from Amy’s life or that of a historic figure, along with a spiritual point, and a prayer.
+Each day includes a short reflection from Amy’s life or from the life of a historical figure, along with a spiritual point and a prayer.

 I learned a few things about Christmas traditions I didn’t know